oroinc/documentation/platform/architecture/tech_stack.rst

 Client Side
 ^^^^^^^^^^^

-A **client**, whether it is a web-browser or a third-party application connected via :ref:`the API <web-services-api>`, makes requests to the Oro application server-side to get the application content or JSON response.
+A **client**, whether it is a web-browser or a third-party application connected via the `API <https://oroinc.com/b2b-ecommerce/doc/current/dev-guide/web-api>`_, makes requests to the Oro application server-side to get the application content or JSON response.
 Information received in response from the server-side may be used:

 * By the web browser -- to render or update the web page shown to the end user.
 * By the third party application -- to launch data synchronization, trigger actions in the Oro applications or other integrated systems.